justinlee0777/MovieDB-Quiz-Client/README.md

 Pressing the topmost button will generate a quiz from the most popular movies taken from the API.
 Providing an actor's name and pressing the bottom input will generate a quiz from that actor's filmography.

-To configure the location of the server the client makes calls to, change the 'backendUrl' variable in '../src/config/config.json'.
+'../src/config/config.json':
+{
+	'backendUrl': configures where the client makes the HTTP calls to }

+To run:
+> npm install

+> gulp launch

+To run in development mode:
+> gulp serve